fossas/broker/docs/README.md

 Most modern systems can run Broker with no issues.
 For a more detailed look at system requirements, see the [system requirements reference](./reference/system-requirements.md).

+## Installing Broker

+- To install Broker on your local system, see [install Broker locally](./reference/install-local.md)
+- To run Broker in Kubernetes, see [install Broker in Kubernetes](./reference/install-kubernetes.md)

 ## Config

 The Broker config file tells Broker about the repositories it should scan, how it can access them, and at what cadence.